 Some individuals using ozone emitting air cleaners to eliminate the initial odor, as recommended by www.memoryfoammattress.org, reported new toxic byproducts as the oxidant reacted with mattress fumes.

-A couple years after this post, I bought a memory foam mattress, not a Tempurpedic.
+A couple years after this page posted, I bought a memory foam mattress, not a Tempurpedic.

 I must agree with memory foam fans, this is the most comfortable mattress I have ever slept on.

 After 5 years, it is still the best mattress I can remember.

 In my opinion, many bedtime pain sufferers ("fibromylagia"....) have high acetaldehyde levels, which are worsened by fumes outgassing from mattress materials.

 This would explain the divergent user experiences - some love the Tempurpedic, while others, the more chemically sensitive, have pain and allergy symptoms worsen with the new bed.

 Mattress builders say there is "no scientifically proven health risk," but that is little solace, when we consider the enormous list of today's toxic torts for which that was the initial justification.

 I personally will not sleep on any new bed, and carry cotton blankets to cover any bed when I travel.

 Today is a good day to examine and discard toxic emotions which influence your decision making.

 So you could forgive your ex-wife and buy yourself a less-toxic alternative to the Tempurpedic.